-A decade or so ago, when the words blog, street and fashion had yet to be sewn within the fabric of culture and catapulted into the vocabulary of everyone who took a passing interest in trendsetting, if you wanted sartorial inspiration, it was to the world famous fashion houses you turned.
+A decade or so ago, when the words blog, street and fashion had yet to be seen within the fabric of culture and catapulted into the vocabulary of everyone who took a passing interest in trendsetting if you wanted sartorial inspiration, it was to the world-famous fashion houses you turned.
 From Yves Saint Laurent turning Mick Jagger into a style icon, Armani’s oversized suits and as recently as the emergence of Hedi Slimane’s rock’n’roll / waif-like appearance, men walking down the street took their style advice from the men sending models down the catwalk.

 Fast forward to 2013 and much like the technological advances that have been thrust upon us at a speed we can barely keep abreast with, fashion designers – while not turning full circle just yet – take a great deal of their inspiration from the street and the plethora of dandy’s, hipsters and street style kids who, thanks to the internet, are able to source new ideas and cutting-edge creations at the click of a button.

 The advent of these super cool-cats and avant-garde fashion gurus has seen fashion houses focus their attention on what the kids on the street are doing; fashion houses suddenly went from the leader of the gang to simply be a part of it.
 They are now sourcing blogs, scouring style websites, listening to those who mingle with the masses and exploring every avenue possible to ensure next season, and the season beyond that, they are still relevant to a fashion world that gallops along at a now almost incomprehensible rate.

 One such trend that has found its way onto the catwalk this season, thanks to street smart kids from cities including London, New York, Stockholm and Tokyo, are trainers, sneaks, pumps or whatever other terminology you wish to use for this booming fashion trend.

 The Labels – tour-de-force In The Footwear Department